Raghav0005/newyork-taxi-mcp-server-project/README.md

 ```

 I connected this with the Gemini CLI.
-This required giving the path to the python being used in the environment, as well as the path to the MCP server.
+I gave the path to the Python being used in the environment, as well as the path to the MCP server python file.

 After installing the Gemini CLI with Node, update the corresponding `~/.gemini/settings.json` file with:

 ```
 "mcpServers": {
     "nyc-taxi": {
-      "command": "/.../envs/cs451/bin/python",
+      "command": "/{Your_Specific_Path}/envs/cs451/bin/python",
-      "args": ["/.../Desktop/CS451/project/server.py"]
+      "args": ["/{Your_Specific_Path}/server.py"]
     }
   }
 ```